crowdsecurity/crowdsec/docs/write_configurations/scenarios.md

 ## Hold my beer and watch this

-One I have acquire confidence in my scenario and I want it to trigger some bans, we can simply add :
+Once I have acquire confidence in my scenario and I want it to trigger some bans, we can simply add :

 ```yaml